JamesGraham798/DE-ZOOMCAMP-2024-NEW/walkthrough.md

 # to start a docker compose
 docker-compose up -d

-# to shut it down
+# to shut it down and delete containers
 docker-compose down
 # this will also remove the containers, runing docker compose up will recreate the containers

+# to shut it down but not delete the containers you can do the following:
+docker-compose stop